Skip to main content

 console.log('Contract deployed at address: ' + tx.options.address);

-const deployedAddressPath: string = path.join(__dirname, 'MyContractAddress.bin');
+const deployedAddressPath = path.join(__dirname, 'MyContractAddress.txt');

 fs.writeFileSync(deployedAddressPath, tx.options.address);